RalfTischer/product-backlog-react-ui/README.md

 # TODO

-* Improve responsive design/ hamburger menu
 * Continue login
 * Perhaps change existing components to more generic ones
-* Allow multiple projects: new components List --> perhaps
+* Implement multiple projects: new components List
 * Rethink where to place new tasks

 # Links